Mercedes Vs Porsche Reliability

 Verdict

 The comparison between Mercedes and Porsche cars depends greatly on what you want as a driver.
 You have no business with Porsche if luxury is all you want in a car.
-But you must consider the frequent breakdowns of Mercedes before you make such a decision.
+But you must consider Mercedes’ frequent breakdowns before you make such a decision.

 With a 62.65% value retention in five years, Porsche cars have a better resale value than Mercedes, which has only 55.25%.
 Whichever choice you make, you must understand what you are getting into.